dbt-labs/docs.getdbt.com/website/blog/2022-10-12-how-to-design-and-structure-metrics.md

 As a longtime [dbt Community](https://www.getdbt.com/community/join-the-community/) member, I knew I had to get involved when I first saw the dbt Semantic Layer in the now infamous [`dbt should know about metrics` Github Issue](https://github.com/dbt-labs/dbt-core/issues/4071).
 It gave me a vision of a world where metrics and business logic were unified across an entire organization; a world where the data team was no longer bound to a single consuming experience and could enable their stakeholders in dozens of different ways.
 To me, it felt like the opportunity to contribute to the next step of what dbt could become.

 In past roles, I’ve been referred to as the `dbt zealot` and I’ll gladly own that title!
-It’s not a surprise - dbt was built to serve data practicioners expand the power of our work with software engineering principles.
+It’s not a surprise - dbt was built to serve data practitioners expand the power of our work with software engineering principles.
 It gave us flexibility and power to serve our organizations.
 But I always wondered if there were more folks who could directly benefit from interacting with dbt.

-The Semantic Layer expands the reach of dbt **by coupling dbt’s mature data modeling framework with semantic definitions.** The result is a first of its kind data experience that serves both the data practicioners writing your analytics code and stakeholders who depend on it.
+The Semantic Layer expands the reach of dbt **by coupling dbt’s mature data modeling framework with semantic definitions.** The result is a first of its kind data experience that serves both the data practitioners writing your analytics code and stakeholders who depend on it.
 Metrics are the first step towards this vision, allowing users to version control and centrally define their key business metrics in a single repo while also serving them to the entire business.

 However, this is still a relatively new part of the dbt toolbox and you probably have a lot of questions on how exactly you can do that.
 This blog contains our early best practice recommendations for metrics in two key areas:
 - **Design**: What logic goes into metrics and how to use calculations, filters, dimensions, etc.